B2Gov/mongodb-on-oke/README.md

               requests:
                 storage: 52G
 ```
+2. The secret created under yaml `00_secret.yaml` can be safely discarded.
+It is only needed at the beginning as initial condition for creating this.
+It can be safely added into `.gitinore`

+---

+## Secret usage

-5. To get details of required strings, execute script `get_mongo_data.sh` as follows:
+1. To get details of required strings, execute script `get_mongo_data.sh` as follows:

 `./get_mongo_data.sh example-mongodb admin my-user mongodbdatabase`